OVERVIEW

 Business leaders across the country tell us that to compete in the knowledge-based economy of the 21st Century children will need a different kind of training and education.
 They will need to master what we call the 6Cs (TM) of collaboration (EQ, teamwork), communication ( speaking and listening), content (reading, math, arts and science), critical thinking (problem solving, analysis), creative innovation, and confidence (risk taking).
 Simply mending the worn knees and replacing the cuffs on our school system will not propel the future American workforce to success in a global economy.
 It is time to start a national dialogue that asks how we re-imagine schools to meet the demands of the 21st Century world.
 Findings from years of scientific research in child development and learning science has much to offer in this new conversation.
 Our outreach efforts through Learning Landscapes and our overhaul of the Godfrey-Lee Public School System using the 6Cs (TM) demonstrate our continued commitment to education for a global world.

 In December 2021, Encantos, the global creator platform empowering Storyteachers from around the world to help kids learn 21st-century skills, announced that Kathy became Encantos’ first Creator-in-Residence.
-Kathy will bring her decades of experience to collaborate with the Encantos team as the company builds its direct-to-learner creator platform.

 CONSULTING